 Tasks See Review the product architecture information to learn about Sentinel components.
 Part I, "Understanding Sentinel," on page 13.
-Review the Sentinel licensing to determine whether you need to use the trial license or the enterprise license of Sentinel.
+Review the Sentinel licensing information to determine whether you need to use the evaluation license or the enterprise license of Sentinel.
 Chapter 4, "Understanding License Information," on page 33.
 Assess your environment to determine the hardware configuration.
 Ensure that the computers on which you install Sentinel and its components meet the specified requirements.
-Chapter 5, "Meeting System Requirements," on page 35.
-Review the Collector Manager and Correlation Engine events per second (EPS), and NetFlow Collector Manager records per second (RPS).
-Section 6.1, "Advantages of Distributed Deployments," on page 49.
+Chapter 5, "Meeting System Requirements," on page 37.
+Determine the type of deployment suitable for your environment based on the Collector Manager and Correlation Engine events per second (EPS), and NetFlow Collector Manager records per second (RPS).
+Section 6.1, "Advantages of Distributed Deployments," on page 39.
 Determine the number of Collector Managers, Correlation Engines, and NetFlow Collector Managers you need to install to improve performance and load balancing.
-Review the Sentinel release notes to understand the new functionality and the known issues.
+Review the latest Sentinel release notes to understand the new functionality and the known issues.
 Sentinel Release Notes Install Sentinel.
-Part III, "Installing Sentinel," on page 71.
-Ensure that you configure the time on the Sentinel server.
-Chapter 17, "Configuring Time," on page 107.
+Part III, "Installing Sentinel," on page 61.
+Configure the time on the Sentinel server.
+Chapter 17, "Configuring Time," on page 93.
 When you install Sentinel, the Sentinel plug-ins available at the time of the Sentinel release are installed by default.
 Configure the out-of-the-box plug- ins for data collection and reporting purposes.
-Chapter 19, "Configuring Out-of-the-Box Plug- Ins," on page 113.
+Chapter 19, "Configuring Out-of-the-Box Plug- Ins," on page 99.
+Sentinel includes out-of-the-box correlation rules.
+Some correlation rules are configured by default, to execute an action that sends an email when the rule fires, such as the Notify Security Admin action.
+Therefore, you must configure the mail server settings in the Sentinel server by configuring the SMTP Integrator and the Send Email action.
+SMTP Integrator and Send Email action documentation on the Sentinel Plug-ins Web site.
 Install additional Collectors and Connectors as needed in your environment.
-Chapter 15, "Installing Additional Collectors and Connectors," on page 101.
-Install additional Collector Managers and Correlation Engines as needed in your environment.
-Section 12.5, "Installing Collector Managers and Correlation Engines," on page 82.
+Chapter 15, "Installing Additional Collectors and Connectors," on page 87.

+Tasks See Install additional Collector Managers and Correlation Engines as needed in your environment.
+Part III, "Installing Sentinel," on page 61.